phalt/clientele/README.md

 * Fully typed API Client using Pydantic.
 * Minimalist and easy to use - the generated code is tiny.
 * Choose either sync (default) or async - we support both.
+* Generates authentication code for you (curently only supports HTTP Bearer auth)
 * Written entirely in Python - no need to install other languages to use OpenAPI.

 We're built on: